Elive/synthwave-player/README.md

 # Synthwave Player

-> Crafted with passion, day and night, over an entire non-stop month to create an unparalleled, feature-rich listening experience.
+> Crafted with a strong dedication and passion for more than 2 entire months, non-stop days until 4am with the aim to create an unparalleled, feature-rich listening experience.

 Simply put, this is the **most enjoyable** music player ever made.